fanweng/cpp-programming/knowledge-base/keywords/README.md

 ## `virtual`

-A `virtual` member function is declared within a base class and is overriden by a derived class.
+A `virtual` member function is declared within a base class and is overridden by a derived class.
 They are mainly used to achieve **Runtime Polymorphism** and the function resolution is done at runtime.
 Virtual functions should be accessed using pointer or reference of base class type to achieve runtime polymorphism.

 ## `explicit`

-The compiler is allowed to make the implicit conversion (type casting) to the single-arugment constructor.
+The compiler is allowed to make the implicit conversion (type casting) to the single-argument constructor.
 The `explicit` keyword tells the compiler that a certain constructor may not be used for implicit type conversion.

 ```c++
 class Foo {